persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-30-next-js-user-registration-and-login-using-jwt-authentication.md

 The Next.js framework was used for creating this full stack web application serving as a login system with User registration by having a client and a "fake" API using JSON for the User data.
 The web application is secured by HTTPS and JWT Authentication.

-This Next.js Jamstack Web Application is hosted at Netlify Cloud and uses continuous build and deployment
+This Next.js Jamstack Web Application is hosted at Vercel Cloud and uses continuous build and deployment